 But I’m still hoping Fitbit doesn’t abandon the line.
 Here’s my Fitbit Luxe 2 wishlist.

-Fitbit Luxe 2: What we want to see
+Fitbit Luxe 2: What I want to see

 The same or lower price

 Fitbit has a habit of slightly inflating the prices of its successive devices.
 We wouldn’t bat an eye if Fitbit made marked improvements generation over generation, but the Luxe is already pricey compared to its competition.
 If Fitbit really wants to make the Luxe 2 an attractive buy, it should at least keep pricing parity with the original.

 More customization options